• Cryptocurrency

 Share on FacebookShare on Twitter

-“We’ve designed our ad formats, ad performance and controls to address the underlying reasons people have turned to ad blocking software.
-When we asked people about why they used ad blocking software, the primary reason we heard was to stop annoying, disruptive ads.
-As we offer people more powerful controls, we’ll also begin showing ads on Facebook desktop for people who currently use ad blocking software.
+Facebook has said, in a company statement, “We’ve designed our ad formats, ad performance, and controls to address the underlying reasons people have turned to ad blocking software.
+Interestingly, the primary reason we heard was to stop annoying, disruptive ads.
+As we offer people more powerful controls, we’ll also begin showing ads on Facebook desktop for people who currently use ad blocking software.”

 Related Posts: